What you need to know about extended unemployment benefits in 2026 — plus actionable steps if your benefits run out.

 During the COVID-19 pandemic, Congress created three temporary federal unemployment programs to provide additional support:

 All three programs ended nationwide on September 6, 2021, and Congress has not renewed or replaced them.
-As of this writing, there are no active federal emergency unemployment extension programs.
+As of 2026, there are no active federal emergency unemployment extension programs.

 Extended Benefits (EB): The Only Extension Available

 EB is not active nationwide.
-According to the DOL EB Trigger Notice dated December 29, 2025 (reflecting data for the 13-week IUR period ending December 13, 2025), no state was triggered “on” for Extended Benefits as of that reference period.
-This means EB was not available in any state at that time.
+According to the latest DOL EB Trigger Notice, no state was triggered “on” for Extended Benefits.
+This means EB is not currently available in any state.

 However, EB can be triggered “on” automatically in the future if a state’s unemployment rate rises.
 The next section explains how EB works and how to monitor your state’s status.